illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 If implemented optimally, there is no need to specially handle the case where the input file defaults to `stdin`, instead of a "real" file.
 Keep in mind that you **don't** need to know the size of the entire input file in order to copy the full thing: [`feof`](https://linux.die.net/man/3/feof) is a useful function.
 When copying from `stdin`, `dd` should write bytes until the user enters Control+D (i.e. end of file) into their terminal.
 You can see this functionality by running the real `dd`: simply run `dd of=my_file` in your terminal, write some text, and press Control+D. `my_file` will then contain the text you typed into the terminal.

+**Note that `fseek` is not meant to be used on streams such as stdin and stdout!
+As such, we will not be testing the -p or -k functionality when the input or output files are set to stdin or stdout respectively.**

 ### Status Reports

 You must print a status report after dd finishes, similar to the real dd.
 An example is below: